|•Seine River Cruises »||• Moulin Rouge »|

-Paris Travel Planning Guide.
-In Part One of our Paris Vacation Planner we got you to Paris and tucked into your charming hotel or apartment.
+This is Part Two of the Paris Travel Planning Guide — How to Plan Your Activities.
+In Part One we got you to Paris and tucked into your charming hotel.
 Now let's plan your Paris activities.

-If you haven't already done so, you might want to start on Part One of our Paris Vacation Planner.
+If you haven't already done so, you might want to start on Part One of this vacation planner.
 Or, if you prefer, use the quick links in the table to jump to the section of your choice.

 There's so much to see and do in Paris that, no matter how long your visit, you simply won't have time to do everything you want.